 Google has just released the sequel to its first Pixel phone, unsurprisingly dubbed the Pixel 2.
 So what’s changed for the Pixel 2 and is it worth an upgrade?
 Here’s our full comparison of Google’s mobiles, for specs, camera tech and other essential features.

 The Pixel phone was one of the best smartphones launched in 2016, offering premium specs and a snazzy design, plus a fancy-free vanilla version of Google’s Android Nougat OS.
-Of course, this flagship handset didn’t come cheap; even now, a full year after launch, the Google Pixel costs from £599 SIM-free.
+Of course, this flagship handset didn’t come cheap; even now, a full year after launch, the Google Pixel costs around £599 SIM-free.
 You can add an extra £100 onto that asking price if you want a decent storage option, too.

 Perhaps you’re struggling to decide whether to grab the older mobile or the shiny new Pixel 2.
-Or perhaps you’re considering an upgrade to the Pixel 2 from the first phone, and want to know if splashing your cash is really worth it.
+Or maybe you’re considering an upgrade to the Pixel 2 from the first phone, and want to know if splashing your cash is really worth it.
 Either way, read on for our in-depth comparison between Google’s flagship devices.
 And check out our long-term Google Pixel review to see our thoughts on the original handset twelve months later.

 More Pixel comparisons:

 Google Pixel 2 (2017) vs Pixel (2016): Specs

 Google Pixel 2 (2017) vs Pixel (2016): Design